PhiLooFH/KMPS-Praktikum2/readme.md

 ## How to Use

-1. Clone the repository or copy the code from this README into your own Scala project.
+1. Clone the repository or copy the code into your own Scala project.

 2. To parse XML data, use the `parseXML` method of the `XMLParser` object.
 Pass a `List[Char]` as input to this method, and it will return a `List[String]` containing each full XML tag.